 Signage Along the Way

 The interesting thing about this hike is that it’s not officially documented on any council or state government websites.
-There is also no official signage and the track at times is very hard to follow.
+There is also no official signage, and the track, at times, is very hard to follow.

-If you do feel that you’re lost, just go back to the last marker you saw and try and find the next one.
+If you do feel that you’re lost, go back to the last marker you saw and try and find the next one.

 1. Bridge to Mermaid Pools

 The hike from the bridge to Mermaid Pool is relatively easy and should take approximately one hour (one way).